ChristophHill/TMS-fMRI_strategic_interaction/README.md

 * ```Get_ModelEstimates.R```

-In the rJAGS_models folder, you will find .txt files containing the hierarchical models for
+In the rJAGS_models folder, you will find .txt files containing the hierarchical models for:

 * Influence Learning
 * Fictitious play